Harry Maguire: Personal life

+In January 2025, Maguire received a 56-day driving ban and a £1,052 fine for exceeding a local speed limit by 35 mph.

 Altercation in Greece

 On 21 August 2020, Maguire was arrested on the Greek island of Mykonos after an incident involving the police.
-Manchester United said in a statement that Maguire was "fully co-operating with the Greek authorities."
+Manchester United said in a statement that Maguire was "fully co-operating with the Greek authorities".
 Maguire appeared in court on the island of Syros the following day, after spending two days in detention.
 He was released from custody with his trial postponed until 25 August.
 On 25 August, Maguire was convicted of all charges, and found guilty of aggravated assault, resisting arrest and attempted bribery by a court on the island of Syros.
 Maguire was absent at the court ruling.
-The same day, Maguire was given a suspended jail term of 21 months and 10 days as it was a first offence and the three charges were classed as misdemeanours.
+The same day, Maguire was given a suspended jail term of 21 months and 10 days, for it was a first offence and the three charges were classed as misdemeanours.

 On 26 August 2020, Maguire's legal team lodged an appeal against the court verdict.
 While Manchester United and some British media sources have asserted that his conviction is nullified, this is disputed by the prosecution.
-On 5 March 2021, it was reported that Maguire's appeal was unlikely to take place in 2021, and that while the prosecution are keen for the case to be resolved as quickly as possible, proceedings could theoretically be delayed until 2028.
+On 5 March 2021, it was reported that Maguire's appeal was unlikely to take place that year, and that while the prosecution are keen for the case to be resolved as quickly as possible, proceedings could theoretically be delayed until 2028.